 As mentioned, the Northern Tuli Game Reserve consists of an amalgamation of private properties, which means that entry is only through arrangement with one of the multiple lodges.
 However, the fact that the land is privately owned means that almost anything goes in terms of exploring (provided, of course, that it does not damage the ecosystem).
 Aside from the traditional game drives led by expert guides, adventurous visitors to Tuli can explore the surrounds on foot or horseback – galloping alongside herds of giraffe or zebra.
 For the even more physically active, Tuli’s rocky outcrops and networks of dried riverbeds make for exciting and challenging mountain biking opportunities, with the added adrenaline of encountering some of the reserve’s many elephants.

-There is a range of different accommodation options to suit most budgets, some intimate and rustic and others geared to more luxurious tastes.
+There are various accommodation options to suit most budgets, some intimate and rustic and others geared to more luxurious tastes.

-The reserve is open to surrounding areas and, as a result, the elephant population has sufficient space to thrive and Tuli is said to have some of the highest densities of elephants anywhere in Southern Africa.
-While the reserve is not home to buffalo or rhino, it supports healthy populations of the three big cat species and deep pools in the rivers are home to pods of hippos and large numbers of crocodiles.
+The reserve is open to surrounding areas, so the elephant population has sufficient space to thrive. and Tuli is said to have some of the highest densities of elephants anywhere in Southern Africa.
+While the reserve is not home to buffalo or rhino, it supports healthy populations of the three big cat species, and deep pools in the rivers are home to pods of hippos and large numbers of crocodiles.
 Recently introduced painted wolves (African wild dogs) are a rare sighting.

 As a transition zone between the Kalahari Desert and Lowveld bushveld, Tuli offers varied and exciting birding opportunities, with over 350 recorded species.
 The large riverine trees hide Pel’s fishing owls, and the kori bustards (Botswana’s national bird) pick their way through the grasslands while lanner falcons swoop through rocky valleys.